GT-610/nas-nav/README.md

 API Base: `/api/`

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 Copyright © 2025 GT610